Have the freshest free hiking tips sent to you each month!

 Don't bring a head lamp.

-There's no need for a sleeping bag liner.
+There's no need for a sleeping bag liner in high summer.

 Stash your cell phone and give your social media habits a break, because there's no coverage.
 Ever.

 Over many decades of practice, I've whittled my backpacking clothing list down to the essentials.

 Yet I found myself with a few extra, unused items of hiking clothing on this trip.

 We had an amazingly long stretch of warm, dry weather, so I could have left my down vest behind.

 I also brought my Seattle Sombrero hat, to give myself a less claustrophobic feeling when I don my rain jacket.